Instant Pot Chicken Stock From Scratch

 • Apple cider vinegar – This helps to draw nutrients from the bones as they cook.

-• Fresh coriander/cilantro – Parsley is also fine for the coriander/cilantro haters amongst us.
+• Fresh coriander/cilantro – To add more flavor and nutrients.
+Parsley is also fine.

 1. Dry fry your spices – Turn the instant pot onto sauté.
 Toss in your coriander seeds, star anise, ginger, and licorice (if using) and stir for a minute so the spices release their aroma.